Skip to main content

 • bulk delete them

 a.
-Default view
+All view

 b.
 Files view

-This applies a filter that gives you a flat view of all the files in an easy-to-scan list.
+This gives you a flat view of all the files in an easy-to-scan list.
 The folder structure is removed for easy viewing, while the path column denotes the origin folder.
 The filter is applied to the folder you were in when you initiated the view.
 Thus it displays all files within that folder, as well as in all subfolders.
 It will not display files above your current location, i.e., all the way back to the root folder.

 c.
-Email view
+Emails view

-This is where you can view all emails on a matter with columns for 'Subject', 'From', 'To', 'Sent / received', 'Attachments'.
+This is where you can view all emails on a matter with columns for 'From', 'To', 'Sent / received', 'Attachments'.

 Again, the filter is applied to the folder you were in when you initiated the view.
 Thus it displays all emails within that folder, as well as in all subfolders.
 It will not display emails above your current location i.e. all the way back to the root folder.

-File and Folder actions
+File and folder actions

 If you hover over a file or folder you will see a small ellipsis menu appear and, depending on the integrations you have installed, you should see a menu similar to this :